Monday, May 16, 2016

 About the Album:

-Pet Sounds is “a pop milestone” SP “considered by many to be one of the most influential albums ever.”
+The album has been celebrated as “a pop milestone” SP and is “considered by many to be one of the most influential albums ever.”
 SM British magazines New Musical Express, The Times, and Uncut have all proclaimed it “the greatest album of all time.”
-WK It also rated the top album of all time by Acclaimed Music, which aggregates all-time album lists.
-WK
+WK It also is rated the top album of all time by Acclaimed Music, which aggregates all-time album lists.

 “In everything written about this album, ‘genius’ and ‘masterpiece’ are two words that invariably appear.”
 SP “Of course, the former is applied to the album’s creator and spiritual avatar, Brian Wilson,” SP who had humbly “set out to construct the greatest pop record ever made.”
 SP By general accounts, he succeeded; it is his “evolutionary compositional masterpiece” RS and “a sea of pure sonic joy.”
 MF “This is more than just an album by a great American band; it’s THE great American pop album.”
 CDU